Connecting Land for the Florida Panther

 Giving Panthers a Safe Place to Roam

-The Nature Conservancy, working with state and federal agencies, has acquired a conservation easement to protect more than 1,528 acres at Black Boar Ranch.
+The Nature Conservancy Florida continues to support panther conservation and acquisition of lands containing critical habitat.
+Earlier this year, the Conservancy, working with state and federal agencies, acquired a conservation easement to protect more than 1,528 acres at Black Boar Ranch.
 This key piece of land was facing development pressures.
-Securing this easement is a big win in our efforts to protect lands along the Caloosahatchee River that form a connected corridor of prime panther habitat through Central Florida.
+Securing this easement was a big win in our efforts to protect lands along the Caloosahatchee River that form a connected corridor of prime panther habitat through Central Florida.

 The Florida Panther is one of the most endangered mammals on the planet.
 About 180 cats remain in the wild.
 Most live around Okaloacoochee Slough, including the Florida Panther National Wildlife Refuge, near Naples.
 Panther do roam north of this area (one was seen in Georgia) but they haven’t bred or established home ranges north of the Caloosahatchee River.
 This is a critical obstacle to the panthers’ survival.